Key Takeaways

 Email Security

-Prevention of Cyber Attacks Should be The Long Term Goal
+Prevention of Cyber Attacks Should Be the Long-Term Goal

 Co-Founder & COO at Threatcop